browserengineering/book/book/accessibility.md

 ```

 Now, what should the screen reader say?
 That's not really up to
-the browser---the screen reader is a stand-alone application, often
+the browser---the screen reader is a standalone application, often
 heavily configured by its user, and can decide on its own.
 But as a
 simple debugging aid, let's write a screen reader that speaks the
 whole web page once it's loaded; of course, a real screen reader is